Battle of the Books is this Thursday at 6:00 p.m. Spectators are welcome. Good luck to all of our teams!

 • As we receive more information from the Department of Public Health and other entities, we will implement additional recommendations and guidelines.

 As always, everyone should monitor their health and stay at home if they develop symptoms .
 Sick persons should contact their health care provider to determine if testing is needed.
 Anyone who develops severe symptoms should seek medical care immediately.
-If your child has had close contact with a known case of COVID-19, keep the child at home and notify your primary healthcare provider, Madison Elementary School, and your local health department.
 We are committed to providing your child and our staff with a safe and healthy environment.
 Thank you for your understanding and ongoing cooperation with our COVID prevention policies and procedures as we work to help protect your children, your families, and our staff and their families.
-For any questions or concerns, please contact Madison School at (815) 934-9662 or Sherry Hafer, District Nurse, at (815) 453-4966.
+For any questions or concerns, please contact Madison School at (815) 934-9662 or Sherry Hafer, District Nurse, at (815) 285-8630.

 Sincerely,